This guidance will develop rapidly; please see the BHIVA website for the latest version

 There are 9 priority groups: those in priority group 1 will get the vaccine first, followed by each in turn up until priority 9.
 After that the vaccine will be offered to everyone else (that is all the people not in priority groups 1-9).

 Everyone with HIV is automatically in priority group 6 so you will get the vaccine earlier than many people.
-If your clinic thinks you are at higher risk you can be put into priority group 4, and get the vaccine sooner, but you will need to be added to a central NHS list to be put into priority group 4.
+If your clinic thinks you are at higher risk you can be put into priority group 4, and get the vaccine sooner, but you will need to be added to a central NHS list to be put into priority group 4 - please contact your HIV clinic if you think this applies to you.
 We advise that the people at higher risk may include:

 People with a CD4 count less than 50